HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 ##### `preconnect`

 The `preconnect` link behaves similarly to `dns-prefetch`, but in addition to DNS lookups, it also establishes a connection together with TLS handshake if served over HTTPS.
-You can use `preconnect` in place of `dns-prefetch` as it gives a greater performance boost; but you must use it sparingly as each certificate weighs at least 3KB, which would be competing with bandwidth for other resources.
+You are able to use `preconnect` in place of `dns-prefetch` as it gives a greater performance boost; but you must use it sparingly as certificates are usually upwards of 3KB, which would be competing with bandwidth for other resources.
 You also want to avoid wasting CPU time opening connections which aren't required for critical resource.
-Keep in mind that if a connection isn't used within a short time (e.g. 10 seconds on Chrome), it would automatically be closed by the browser.
+Keep in mind that if a connection isn't used within a short period of time (e.g., 10 seconds on Chrome), it would automatically be closed by the browser, wasting any `preconnect` effort.

 ```html
 <link rel="preconnect" href="https://example.com/">